panda3d/panda3d-docs/introduction/running-your-program.rst

    .. image:: msvc-2015-release-x64.png

    Now, open up the project configuration pages.
-If you are using the Panda3D 1.9 SDK, then you will have to change the "Platform Toolset" in the "General" tab to "Windows7.1SDK", since that is the toolset that the 1.9 SDK was compiled with.
-Otherwise, with 1.10, you may set it to "v140_xp" (if you wish your project to be able to work on Windows XP) or "v140".
+Change the "Platform Toolset" in the "General" tab to "v140_xp" (if you wish your project to be able to work on Windows XP) or "v140".

    Furthermore, we need to go to C/C++ -> "Preprocessor Definitions" and remove the ``NDEBUG`` symbol from the preprocessor definitions.
 This was